edemaine/cocreate/README.md

 * Basic **grid**
 * **Undo/redo** (of your own operations)
 * **Time travel**<sup>★</sup> to see entire past history of the board
+* Runs on computers, tablets, and phones (any modern web browser)
 * **Free/open source**<sup>★</sup> ([MIT license](LICENSE))

 There are